NickDorkins/reading-notes/Code-401/class-11.md

 that I have?

 > These relationships allow me to grow but also challenge me to grow and be a better person than I was yesterday.
 You can always be a better person!

+## CONSIDER YOUR OPTIONS

+List your opportunities

+1. Remove the negative
+2. Celebrate the positive
+3. Surround myself with more possitive people
+4. Be willing to walk away from those that are not bringing a positive into my life
+5. Create more self learning Games

+List your core values based
+on your answers to #1

+1.
+2.
+3.
+4.
+5.

+## MAKE ROOM FOR WHAT YOU LOVE

+Maximize
+1. Healthy professional relationships
+2. Friendships
+3. Self Confidence

+Minimize
+1. Self Doubt
+2. Toxic Environments
+3. Shortcuts